 About The Concord Project

-Our approach is practical, collaborative, and targeted--seeking to find and fill gaps where other democracy defenders may not (or cannot) be working
+Our approach is practical, collaborative, and targeted—seeking to find and fill gaps where other democracy defenders may not (or cannot) be working.

-In the 19th century, Concord became a cradle of philosophy and civic conscience.
-So “Concord” is both the place where democracy was defended with action and the place where its moral foundations were reimagined through ideas.
-It embodies the dual meaning of conscience and courage—the wisdom to reflect and the will to act.
+Concord is both the place where democracy was defended by action and the place where its moral foundations were reimagined through ideas.

 Key principles